E. Nelson Bridwell: Other comics

 Bridwell wrote for several other DC titles, including Action Comics, Adventure Comics, Shazam!, Superman, The Superman Family, World's Finest Comics, and The Legion of Super-Heroes.
+In collaboration with artist Bob Oksner, he created the humorous detective comic Angel and the Ape.

 Bridwell and artist Frank Springer co-created the Secret Six in the first issue of the team's eponymous series in May 1968.
 The first use of the Super Friends name on a DC Comics publication was in Limited Collectors' Edition #C–41 (December 1975–January 1976) which reprinted stories from Justice League of America within a new framing sequence by Bridwell and artist Alex Toth.
 In 1976, Bridwell and Ric Estrada launched an ongoing Super Friends comic book series.

 Bridwell edited DC Comics' first comic book limited series, The World of Krypton (July–September 1979).
 He co-wrote Secrets of the Legion of Super-Heroes with Paul Kupperberg and followed it with The Krypton Chronicles.

 He co-created the Justice League members Fire and Ice in the Super Friends series and introduced the Global Guardians in DC Comics Presents #46 (June 1982).

 He wrote Captain Carrot and His Amazing Zoo Crew!, The Oz/Wonderland War trilogy, as well as occasional stories for the black-and-white horror comics Creepy and Eerie, published by Warren Publishing.
 His last freelance writing work was for Cracked magazine.

 As an editor, Bridwell compiled a number of issues of DC 100 Page Super Spectacular, collecting out-of-print stories from the DC archive, often under new covers featuring a Bridwell-created character key.